akramalex/DietDive/README.md

 ### Footer
-* The footer is simple with a navigation menu and social links.
+* The footer is simple, featuring a navigation menu and social links.

 ![](static/images/footer.jpg)